Medical device

 Medical devices vary in both their intended use and indications for use.
 Examples range from simple, low-risk devices such as tongue depressors, medical thermometers, disposable gloves, and bedpans to complex, high-risk devices that are implanted and sustain life.
-One example of high-risk devices are those with embedded software such as pacemakers, and which assist in the conduct of medical testing, implants, and prostheses.
+Examples of high-risk devices include artificial hearts, pacemakers, joint replacements, and CT scans.
 The design of medical devices constitutes a major segment of the field of biomedical engineering.

-The global medical device market reached roughly US$209 billion in 2006 and was estimated to be between $220 and US$250 billion in 2013.
-The United States controls ~40% of the global market followed by Europe (25%), Japan (15%), and the rest of the world (20%).
+The global medical device market was estimated to be between $220 and US$250 billion in 2013.
+The United States controls ≈40% of the global market followed by Europe (25%), Japan (15%), and the rest of the world (20%).
 Although collectively Europe has a larger share, Japan has the second largest country market share.
 The largest market shares in Europe (in order of market share size) belong to Germany, Italy, France, and the United Kingdom.
 The rest of the world comprises regions like (in no particular order) Australia, Canada, China, India, and Iran.
-This article discusses what constitutes a medical device in these different regions and throughout the article these regions will be discussed in order of their global market share.

-History

 Definition

 A global definition for medical device is difficult to establish because there are numerous regulatory bodies worldwide overseeing the marketing of medical devices.
 Although these bodies often collaborate and discuss the definition in general, there are subtle differences in wording that prevent a global harmonization of the definition of a medical device, thus the appropriate definition of a medical device depends on the region.
 Often a portion of the definition of a medical device is intended to differentiate between medical devices and drugs, as the regulatory requirements of the two are different.
 Definitions also often recognize In vitro diagnostics as a subclass of medical devices and establish accessories as medical devices.